 In the 1950s, 45 per cent of all meat consumed was sausage.
 Sweden had become a sausage country.
 Doesn't the country's long shape remind you of a sausage too?

-Sibylla's proud history began when Daniel Lithell had an idea.
+Sibylla's proud history began when Oskar Lithell had an idea.
 The year was 1932 and he had recently taken over his father's little sausage factory in Kumla.
 The factory had opened in 1907 and Daniel remembered how the meat mincer used to be powered by horses in the beginning, before the advent of electricity.
 His father was a master at making good sausages.
 Unfortunately he was not as capable when it came to business matters.

 Daniel's idea was to make a popular sausage that would be sold by local hot-dog vendors.
 Then as now, the sausages should taste good and be of the highest quality.
 A strong wholesale operation would distribute the products throughout the country.
 One day it struck Daniel that this sausage ought to have a specific name.
 This would bring enthusiastic queues, he thought.
 And since the crown prince's wedding was approaching later that same year, the sausage was named Sibylla, after the mother of Sweden's present king.